MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/collaboration-options.md

 External sharing in SharePoint and OneDrive uses [Microsoft Entra B2B collaboration](/azure/active-directory/external-identities/what-is-b2b) to create guest accounts for people outside the organization.
 Guests can be given access to SharePoint sites or to individual files and folders in SharePoint and OneDrive.

 External sharing is enabled by default in Microsoft 365, including SharePoint and OneDrive.
 We recommend leaving external sharing enabled.
-Microsoft 365 external sharing options can provide a more secure and governable sharing environment than sending attachments though email or using consumer sharing services.
+Microsoft 365 external sharing options can provide a more secure and governable sharing environment than sending attachments through email or using consumer sharing services.

 Use the <a href="https://go.microsoft.com/fwlink/?linkid=2185222" target="_blank">Sharing page in the SharePoint admin center</a> to configure your sharing options.
 For details, see [Manage sharing settings](/sharepoint/turn-external-sharing-on-or-off).